Jake Shears: Other work

 In October 2017, Shears released his first song as a solo artist, "Creep City".

 In January 2018, Shears made his Broadway debut starring as Charlie in Kinky Boots.
 He reprised the role at the Hollywood Bowl in July 2022.
 In February 2018, Shears published his autobiography, Boys Keep Swinging.
 Shears released his debut solo studio album, Jake Shears, on August 10, 2018, and received positive reviews.
 It peaked at N° 20 in the UK Charts.

 In March 2019, Shears toured with Kylie Minogue as part of her Golden Tour.

 In October 2019, Shears appeared as a collaborator on The Desert Sessions Vols.
 11 & 12, most prominently as lead singer on Something You Can't See and backing vocals for Crucifire.

 In January 2020, he appeared as the "Unicorn" on ITV's The Masked Singer, finishing in 6th place.
 Shears released the single "Meltdown" in February 2020.

 On February 1, 2023, Shears released the single "Too Much Music".
 On June 2, 2023, Shears released his second studio album, Last Man Dancing, which contains collaborations with Kylie Minogue, Amber Martin and cameos from Jane Fonda and Iggy Pop.
 NME rated the album 4/5 stars.

 In September 2023, he starred as the Emcee in his West End debut in the revival of Cabaret.
 His final performance was on March 9, 2024.

 In March 2025, it was announced that Shears is featured on In the Garden, a concept album and musical by the artist Boyfriend set for release on May 9, 2025.
 The album reimagines the story of Adam and Eve but through Eve's lens.
 The project features Boyfriend as Eve alongside Billy Porter (narrator), Shears (Adam), Big Freedia (God), and Peaches (Serpent).

+In 2025 he made his screen acting debut in Pillion, directed by Harry Lighton.
+Shears plays a gay biker, Kevin.
+Casting director Kahleen Crawford invited Shears for the film after she saw him in the musical Cabaret.
+Shears—who was not familiar with the gay biker and BDSM world that is portrayed in the film—read The Leatherman's Handbook to prepare for his role.

+In September 2026, he is slated to debut as Frank-N-Furter in the Broadway revival of The Rocky Horror Show, taking over the role from Luke Evans.

 Personal life

-Shears came out as gay to his parents at the age of 15 at the urging of Dan Savage, who later called his advice "the worst I've ever given" due to the negative reaction of Shears' parents.
+Shears came out as gay to his parents at the age of 15 at the urging of Dan Savage, who later called his advice "the worst I've ever given" due to the abusive reaction of Shears' parents.
 In 2010, Shears participated in Savage's It Gets Better Project.

 In 2012, Shears was interviewed about his experience.
-He spoke about his good friend Anderson Cooper and said he felt gay celebrities "at least have the responsibility to come out".
+He spoke about his friend Anderson Cooper and said he felt gay celebrities "at least have the responsibility to come out".

 Shears was in a relationship with Chris Moukarbel from 2004 to 2015.